PayThePizzo/Predictive-Analysis-Notes/Theory/5 - CPI.md

 unique(as.numeric(penguins$species))
 [1] 1 3 2
 ```

-We have three ways to encode these labels:
-* Ordinal Encoding
-* One-Hot-Encoding
-* Dummy-Encoding

 ### 4.1 - Ordinal Encoding - When is it useful?
 > An "ordered" factor is a factor whose levels have a particular order.